twissandra/twissandra/README.md

 Cassandra.
 Running the project will present a website that has similar functionality to Twitter.

+Most of the magic happens in cass.py, so check that out.

 ## Installation

 Installing Twissandra is fairly straightforward.
 Really it just involves